 Visit me virtually (arrange email appointment):

-Dr. Foster teaches the spectrum of Chinese language courses and enjoys introducing students to contemporary Chinese culture at the upper level through varied media, having created courses to teach language and culture through:
+Dr. Foster researches and teaches the spectrum of Chinese language courses related to his research.
+He enjoys introducing students to contemporary Chinese culture at the upper level through varied media, having created courses to teach language and culture through:

 - Kungfu/Martial Arts Fiction

 - Kungfu & Wuxia Film

 Dr. Paul B. Foster received his Ph.D. in East Asian Languages and Literatures from the Ohio State University.
 His specialty is the study of Lu Xun 鲁迅, the icon of Modern Chinese Literature.
 Dr. Foster is the author of Ah Q Archaeology: Lu Xun, Ah Q, Ah Q Progeny and the National Character Discourse in Twentieth Century China (Lexington Press, 2006), as well as a number of journal articles and conference papers.
 Dr. Foster's current research is on the “kungfu industrial complex,” analyzing kungfu fiction, film and popular culture, with a special focus on the martial art fiction master, Jin Yong 金庸.
 In addition, Dr. Foster is exploring Chinese Sci-Fi, teaching a course focusing on Liu Cixin's "Three Body Problem" and researching the issues of posthumanism and dystopia in sci-fi.

 Promoting study abroad is a particular priority for Dr. Foster, who views this experience as a crucial part of students' overall education.
 Dr. Foster designed, developed and co-directed the University System of Georgia Summer Study in China, and designed, developed, and alternately co-directs or coordinates GT School of Modern Languages' intensive summer Chinese language program in Shanghai and Qingdao, the China LBAT.